-Kanban is a tool for visualizing the state of work in progress to maximize the flow of goods and work.
-When the state of work is made visual, leaders can quickly see interruptions in flow and bottlenecks that cause waste.
+Kanban is a visual process mapping tool for displaying the state of work in progress to maximize the flow of goods and work.
+When the state of work is made visible, leaders can quickly see interruptions inflow and bottlenecks that cause waste.
 Kanban can be implemented with cards like those used by Toyota to manage inventory, or Kanban boards can be used for visualizing other types of work.

-PDSA is also known as the Deming Cycle.
+The PDSA Cycle is also known as the Deming Cycle.
 It is a repeated cycle that is applied to an opportunity for improvement.
-It is a simple, yet powerful way to make sure that fixes to problems aren’t implemented without due analysis and documentation.
+It is a simple yet powerful way to ensure that fixes to problems aren't implemented without due analysis and documentation.
 Once the cycle is complete, it begins again with a new plan for improvement.

 #11 Standard Work

 Standard work represents the current best practices for any process or task.
 It forms the basis for the PDSA or DMAIC improvement cycle.
-The Standard work documentation must be complete, accessible, and up to date.
+Therefore, the Standard work documentation must be complete, accessible, and up to date.

 #12 The 5 Whys

-The 5 Whys is a tool for finding the root cause of an issue.
+The 5 Whys Whys is a cause-and-effect analysis tool for finding the root source of an issue.
 It starts with a statement of the problem, followed by the question of why.
-That answer is followed by the question of why again and the process is repeated until the root cause of the problem is revealed.
+The question of why again follows that answer and the process is repeated until the root cause of the problem is revealed.
 Effective corrective action can then be applied.